soundpress/RulesOfNYC/docs/c09/index.rst

 (b) Denial of tax commission hearing.
 The Department of Finance shall provide to the Tax Commission a list of the income-producing properties whose owners failed to file an income and expense statement for use by the Tax Commission in determining if a hearing on any objection to the assessment of property shall be denied by the Tax Commission, pursuant to § 11-208.1, subdivision d, paragraph (2) of the Administrative Code.

 (c) Subpoena of income and expense data.
-In the event that an income and expense statement has not been timely filed pursuant to § 33-02 of these regulations, the Commissioner of Finance may compel by subpoena the production of the books and records of the owner relevant to the income and expenses of the property, and may make an application to any court of competent jurisdiction for an order compelling the owner to furnish the required income and expense statement.
+In the event that an income and expense statement has not been timely filed pursuant to 19 RCNY § 33-02, the Commissioner of Finance may compel by subpoena the production of the books and records of the owner relevant to the income and expenses of the property, and may make an application to any court of competent jurisdiction for an order compelling the owner to furnish the required income and expense statement.